- relate to academic life of the College, particularly to current course offerings;

 Endowed Lecture Funds: Speakers may qualify as nominees for endowed lectures managed by individual departments/programs, the Office of the Dean for Academic Affairs, or the Office of Donor Relations.

-Common Hour: Each semester features approximately six Common Hours coordinated by the Office of Events & Summer Programs.
-Most Common Hour presenters are identified through nominations by faculty, staff and students.
-Applicants may want to consider nominating a presenter for Common Hour or contacting the Events Office staff to inquire about possibilities for co-sponsoring a Common Hour.
+Common Hour: Each semester features approximately six Common Hours coordinated by the Office of Events and Summer Programs.
+Most Common Hour presenters are identified through nominations by faculty, staff, and students.
+Applicants may want to consider nominating a presenter for Common Hour or contacting the events office staff to inquire about possibilities for cosponsoring a Common Hour.
 Note: The Common Hour schedule of presenters is generally solidified at least a semester in advance and applicants should plan accordingly in nominating presenters.